Employers’ General UI Information and Definitions - Unemployment Insurance

 4. What is the Maryland State Directory of New Hires?

-Employers who are covered under the Maryland unemployment insurance law are required to report all employees who are hired or rehired to the Maryland State Directory of New Hires within 20 days of the employee's first day of work.
-See Question 1, What is the definition of employer and what is covered employment?, for information about covered employment.
+Employers are required to report all employees who are hired or rehired to the Maryland State Directory of New Hires within 20 days of the employee's first day of work through one of the following methods:

 Maryland State Directory of New Hires